zhadley/zhadley.github.io/_projects/gec_model.md

 previous history.7 The principle of homogeneity holds that the rate of event occurrence λt
 , is constant over period t.
-If these two assumptions hold then the data can be modeled using a standard Poisson distribution with mean, E[Yt ] ≡ λt
+If these two assumptions hold then the data can be modeled using a standard Poisson distribution with mean, $$E[Yt ] ≡ λt
 .
 Yt ∼ fp(yt